-The university tests its emergency notification system once during the fall semester and once during the spring semester, only if the system was not implemented during that semester.
+The university tests its emergency notification system once during the fall semester and once during the spring semester.
 The tests are announced in advance to the university community via internal communication outlets, including a campus-wide email.
 The tests are also used to encourage individuals to register for the emergency notification service.
-If the system was implemented during the semester, the university treats the implementation as an unannounced test.
-Following the tests, results are documented and necessary adjustments are made.
+Following the tests, results are documented and any necessary adjustments are made.